The Public Library Board Certification program is designed to:

 Short Takes for Trustees |

-For each board member present during meeting:
+For each board member present during the meeting:

 |